drumfreakr/drumfreakr.github.io/readme.md

 # Final Project Website
-Here is the website that hosts my Final skecth- 'GLITCHED OUT'.
+Here is the website that hosts my Final sketch- 'GLITCHED OUT'.